makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

   imageAlt: Incognito mode detection
   imageTitle: Incognito mode detection
 ---
-Browsers attempt to ensure a user’s privacy by offering Incognito mode, which allows the user to surf the internet without worrying about their history, cookies, or the information they enter being saved permanently.
-However, in a lot of business use cases, this can end up being harmful.
-Visitors may use Incognito mode to gain unlimited access to content, bypassing paywalls undetected.
+Browsers attempt to ensure a user’s privacy by offering Incognito mode, which allows the user to surf the internet without worrying about their history, cookies, or information being saved permanently.
+However, in many business use cases, this can end up being harmful.
+For example, visitors may use Incognito mode to gain unlimited content access, bypassing undetected paywalls.

-We’ll go over four methods of detecting visitors using Incognito mode and discuss which browsers support these methods.
-In the end, we’ll compare these methods to using [Fingerprint](/), which makes it all easier.
+We’ll review four methods of detecting visitors using Incognito mode and discuss which browsers support these methods.
+Ultimately, we’ll compare these methods to [Fingerprint](https://fingerprint.com/), making it all easier.

 ## Method 1: Access Timings

-This method was discovered by [Jesse Li](https://blog.jse.li/posts/chrome-76-incognito-filesystem-timing/).
-When the browser is in Incognito mode, the [Filesystem API](https://developer.mozilla.org/en-US/docs/Web/API/FileSystem) writes are faster in Chrome.
-This is due to the fact that Chrome uses a temporary filesystem with a limited storage quota of 120 MB.
+[Jesse Li](https://blog.jse.li/posts/chrome-76-incognito-filesystem-timing/) discovered this method.
+When the browser is in Incognito mode, the [Filesystem API](https://developer.mozilla.org/en-US/docs/Web/API/FileSystem) writes faster in Chrome because Chrome uses a temporary filesystem with a limited storage quota of 120 MB.

 To test this, first create an array of randomly generated large strings: